isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-plastic/index.md

 ###  d.
 Chipping

 Chipping is a common problem that occurs on paint plastic surfaces found in humid or wet environments due to point paint weakening.
-The chipping process begins when moisture comes into contact with the painted plastic surface (section)
-- paint adhesive bond is weakened at that particular point and hence begins to chip or disintegrate.
+The chipping process begins when moisture comes into contact with the painted plastic surface (section) - paint adhesive bond is weakened at that particular point and hence begins to chip or disintegrate.

-Chipping may also occur when finish paint is exposed to external agents like lime, acid, excess heat, or even UV
+Chipping may also occur when finish paint is exposed to external agents like lime, acid, excess heat, or even UV-rays exposure.
-- rays exposure.

 Once the paint begins to chip, its advisable to repaint or restore the entire surface.